-Trump adviser may have violated campaign finance laws
+White House official may have violated campaign finance laws

 McFarland did not respond to multiple requests for comment, including detailed written questions.

-According to two sources who know McFarland, one of whom is a major New York Republican political fundraiser, McFarland did, in the early part of 2007, briefly consider running for New York's first congressional district in in the 2008 race.
+According to two sources who know McFarland, one of whom is a major New York Republican political fundraiser, McFarland did, in the early part of 2007, briefly consider running for New York's first congressional district in the 2008 race.
 But her bruising experience with the Senate race led her to quickly abandon the idea, one of the sources said.
 Another source close to McFarland claims that she remained open to running for office until 2011, when she finally decided against the idea.
 In January 2007, Newsday reported that in addition to the Long Island-based congressional seat, McFarland's name had been floated to run for Suffolk County executive.
 "I wouldn't close the door on anything right now," McFarland told the paper.

-McFarland kept her exploratory committee open for more four years after she made that statement, and the committee continued to spend money.
+McFarland kept her exploratory committee open for four years after she made that statement, and the committee continued to spend money.
 Instead of launching another electoral bid, however, McFarland appears to have used some of the funds to boost her career as a political and national security commentator.

-From September 2009 to August 2011, the committee paid $13,887 to a California-based web-design firm called MsJones Designs for work it did on McFarland's site.
-During that period, the website, ktmcfarland.com, was archived 19 times in the Internet Archive.
+From September 2009 to August 2011, the committee paid $13,887 to a California-based web design firm called MsJones Designs for work it did on McFarland's site.
+During that period, the website, KTMcFarland.com, was archived 19 times in the Internet Archive.
 An examination of those archives turns up no evidence that the site was ever used for a potential run for Congress during that time or anytime thereafter.

 Rather, the website was used to promote McFarland's work as a media figure.
 The home page featured a banner that referred to her as a "National Security Expert.
 Columnist.
 Commentator."
 It also displayed a selection of her opinion columns about national security issues and links to her radio commentaries and interviews on Fox News, where she was a paid analyst.

 Erika Jones-Clary, who owns MsJones Designs, confirmed in an interview with Mother Jones that she had done freelance web design work for McFarland during the two years during which committee records said she was paid.
-Jones-Clary said that all of the work she did for McFarland was for ktmcfarland.com.
+Jones-Clary said all the work she did for McFarland was for KTMcFarland.com.
 (Archived versions of the website from that time period specifically credit MsJones.)

 Asked if she was aware of McFarland's website being used for a potential political campaign during this time period, Jones-Clary said, "No, it was not for a campaign.
 The whole purpose of the website was so that she could market herself."
 Jones-Clary, who made sure to tell Mother Jones that she is personally very liberal, said that most of her interactions were with McFarland directly.